 #9 – Nokia N-Gage

 Released in 2003, I remember being fascinated by N-gage – primarily because it was a gaming phone.
 The N-Gage’s display resolution of 176 x 208 pixels was the best at its time.
 The phone required you to hold it in a unique (or rather, silly) way when making calls – perpendicular to your ears!
 It took me a while to realize this was a requirement rather than a style statement.
 The phone bombed, of course.
-But remained a unique Nokia phone to remember for the ages.
+But remained a weird Nokia phone to remember for the ages.

 #8 – Nokia 6800